Xingmin Wang

 Biography

-I am currently work as a postdoctoral research fellow at the University of Michigan, supersived by Dr. Henry Liu.
+I am currently working as a postdoctoral research fellow at the University of Michigan, supersived by Dr. Henry Liu.
 I received my Ph.D. degree in Civil Engineering and Scientific Computing at University of Michigan in 2023, also supervised by Dr. Henry Liu.
 My research interests include traffic flow theory, traffic network modeling, traffic control, and urban computing, particularly with connected and automated transportation.
 My research works are founded on a variety of methodologies including Bayesian statistics, network science, machine learning, and optimization.
 I have extensive experience in the processing, mining, and visualization of geospatial data such as traffic road networks and vehicle trajectories.

 Interests